-Federal law restricts the use of corporate funds in connection with federal elections.
-There are similar laws in many states governing state and local elections.
+A: Yes.
+As long as your activities are done on your own time, at your own expense, and outside of Highmark Health, this is permissible. laws in many states governing state and local elections.
 Highmark Health is generally prohibited from using company resources or facilities to support fundraising activities of candidates for office.